Heritage Academy (Columbia, Missouri): History

 In 1999, members of a home-schooling co-operative called Grace Cottage gathered to discuss the need for a Christian school focused on "parent based education".
 Heritage Academy was soon formed to fulfill this need and, in fall 2002, the school began serving twelve families and 22 students.
 The name of the school was chosen by the founding families "to express the desire of parents to pass down a godly heritage to their children".
 Heritage received certification from NAUMS in 2005 and accreditation status with COGNIA in June 2021.
 The school was housed in Calvary Baptist Church on Ridgeway Avenue in Columbia until it moved to its current location in 2019.

 Organization

 Heritage Academy is a K–12 school with a fall 2010 enrollment of 115.
 Students are grouped into three levels: primary (K–2), elementary (3–6) and secondary (7–12).

 Administration

-The current head of school is David Currey.
+The current head of school is Preston Jones.